akabircs/LLM4CKD/README.md

 conda activate saint_env
 ```

-Then adapt the LLM4CKD preprocessed train/test splits as input files for the official SAINT scripts.
+If using a separate SAINT conda environment, make sure the LLM4CKD package and required dependencies are also available in that environment, or export the preprocessed train/test splits and run SAINT there.

 ---